hady993/Simple-Shoe-Store-Inventory-App/README.md

 ### Dependencies

-> This app is working on Android versions from Android 5.1 (Lollipop) to Android 12 (API levels 31, 32).
+> This app is working on Android versions from Android 5.1 (Lollipop) to Android 12 (Snow Cone).

 Gradle Versions:
  - Android Gradle Plugin Version: 4.0.1